groda/big_data/docker_for_beginners.md

 Hello World!
 ```

-So, in the previous example, instead of running `docker pull alpine` followed by `docker container run alpine echo "Hello World"` we could have just used the latter command.
+So, in the previous example, instead of running `docker pull alpine` followed by `docker container run alpine echo 'Hello World'` we could have just used the latter command.
 Still, one might also need sometimes to download an image without running it, so it' good to know how to do that.

 ### Docker's `hello-world` image